adoptium/blog.adoptium.net/content/blog/secure-software-development/index.md

 [BSA](https://www.bsa.org/reports/updated-bsa-framework-for-secure-software)
 (which maps to SSDF) and [SLSA](https://slsa.dev/) we found the SSDF publication to be suitably thorough and in many cases is more detailed than the alternatives we had looked at.
-This does not prevent us from aiming to attain particular compliance levels in specifications such as SLSA, and as is mentioned on the web site we already meet SLSA level 2, but it means that much of our effort will be on the items in the SSDF framework.
+While we continue this work we are, along with other Eclipse Foundation projects, aiming to comply with the SLSA levels too as we perform this work, and with SSDF and SLSA we have complementary frameworks with both helping to enhance the software development lifecycle security and SLSA specifically allowing us to demonstrate iterative progress via the levels it has.
+Our recent blog post on SLSA level 2 compliance is an example of this.

 ## What are we doing?